 3M created the global Inclusion Index as a way to help measure inclusion and employees’ sense of belonging in our workplace.
 Based on employee survey data, the results help guide our inclusion action plans across 3M and identify additional opportunities and priorities.

 To ensure that our value chain is accessible to minority and women-owned firms we’ve committed to doubling our spend with diverse suppliers in the U.S.

 As we advance our social justice and equity initiatives with urgency, we know systemic change requires resources and long-term dedication.
 3M created a new Equity & Community organization to support our goals and commitments to progress equity in our workplaces, business practices and communities globally.
-Led by James Momon, 3M’s first-ever Vice President of Equity & Community, this holistic and cross-functional organization connects our teams and strategies across the following areas:
+Led by James Momon, 3M’s first-ever Chief Equity Officer, this holistic and cross-functional organization connects our teams and strategies across the following areas:

 Dedicated to empowering an inclusive culture by engaging and supporting 3Mers, addressing 3M’s processes to achieve more equitable outcomes and driving progress toward representation goals.